 Phishing attacks start when hackers build fake trust with the recipient.
 This can be done by providing accurate information about the recipient’s company, street address, or coworkers’ names.
 After that, they set the bait, which is often linked to trending news topics, routine business processes, or by impersonating someone they know.
 Lastly, phishing attacks typically end by the hacker springing the trap.
+Stopping these phishing attacks is essential.

 What are the Steps of a Phishing Attack?